 Who can join?

-- Community reception centers
+- Community reception centers and shelter operations

 - Disease investigation and contact tracing

-- Flu clinics
+- Immunization clinics

 - Mass prophylaxis/vaccination clinics and point-of-dispensing sites

-Why the Medical Reserve Corps Was Created
+- National Medical Reserve Corps

 Medical Reserve Corps